adamschmidt/mars/README.md

 This will compile the application, run the unit tests, and package up the application.

 The application installer will available in both zip and tar file forms, located in `build/distributions` in a file called `mars-[version]-SNAPSHOT`.

+## Travis

+If you're interested in the build history for this project, it is integrated with [travis-ci](https://travis-ci.org/adamschmidt/mars).